 Law enforcement agents may place false advertisements for escorts or massage therapists online or in classified ads.
 Responding to such solicitation could land an otherwise innocent person behind bars and facing charges of solicitation.

 Solicitation for prostitution is a Class 1 misdemeanor in Virginia.
 The authorized punishments for conviction of Class 1 misdemeanors are confinement in jail for up to one year and a fine of up to $2,500, either or both.
-Given the seriousness of these consequences, those arrested for Virginia solicitation and those who suspect they may be under investigation for solicitation should immediately contact a skilled lawyer to begin crafting a successful defense strategy.
+Given the seriousness of these consequences, those arrested for solicitation in NoVa and those who suspect they may be under investigation for solicitation should immediately contact a skilled lawyer to begin crafting a successful defense strategy.

 While many people believe that solicitation of prostitution is a victimless crime, solicitation of prostitution in Virginia is against the law and carries serious legal consequences.
 Beyond the legal consequences, a charge of solicitation has serious implications for the personal and professional lives of those charged such as public shame and ridicule, marital discord, and even job termination.